acfinspace/Spacelibraryoftales/docs/authors/miscauthors/threedances.md

 > Original post: [https://backstage.eve-inspiracy.com/index.php?topic=7249.0](https://backstage.eve-inspiracy.com/index.php?topic=7249.0)

-> The story of Garion's first love and marriage.
+> Author’s Note: The story of Garion's first love and marriage.
 OOC knowledge.

 > Entry for the Amore Tank Your Hearts in the Short Story category.